Pedigree Choice Cuts In Gravy Review

 This product is manufactured by Mars Petcare Inc..

 According to our data, this Pedigree recipe provides complete & balanced nutrition for the maintenance of adult dogs.
 In other words, this formula is AAFCO approved.

-Pedigree Choice Cuts In Gravy Chicken Casserole In Gravy is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for the maintenance of adult dogs.
+Pedigree Choice Cuts In Gravy Grilled Chicken Flavor In Sauce is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for the maintenance of adult dogs.

-We'll begin this review of Pedigree Choice Cuts In Gravy Chicken Casserole In Gravy with a detailed discussion of the ingredients.
+We'll begin this review of Pedigree Choice Cuts In Gravy Grilled Chicken Flavor In Sauce with a detailed discussion of the ingredients.

-The first ingredient is water sufficient for processing.
-Of course, water only provides moisture, which is a necessary component in wet foods.
+The first ingredient is water sufficient for processing, which is a fairly self-explanatory ingredient.

 The third ingredient is meat by-products.
 By-products are defined by AAFCO as the "non-rendered, clean parts, other than meat, derived from slaughtered mammals."
 Thus, meat by-products contain nearly all parts of the animal which are typically not consumed by humans.
 These parts include the liver, lung, spleen, kidney, stomach, blood, intestine, bone, etc.

 This ingredient is marked controversial because the meat source is not identified.
 Anonymous ingredients such as meat by-products are typically very low quality additions.
 The most unpleasing property of this ingredient is that the animal source can contain any mammal, even dogs & cats.

 The fourth ingredient is pork liver.
 Pork liver is an excellent organ meat which provides high quality protein and fat.
 In addition, pork liver provides many essential vitamins and minerals.